retseng/cse15l-lab-reports/lab1.md

 ![Image](cd_empty.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data/Downloads/CSE_15L```\
 Nothing is printed and there is no change in the directory as there is no argument set.\
-*Error*  Change directory in fact does not change the directory, since there is no argument making it an error.
+*Error*  Changing the directory sets the working directory back to the home directory, since there is no argument, making it an error.
 #### **Share an example of using the command with a path to a directory as an argument.**
 ![Image](cd_path.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data``` \